Food packaging comes in all shapes and sizes.

 The reason this one stands out to us, is its functionality and its ability to stand out from other coffee on the shelf.
 The grid system on the top of the packaging covers all the important information consumers want to know, roast, flavour, origin etc. The flexibility of this element on both white and black allows a wider range of products to be created while keeping with the recognisable brand.

 The cherry on top is the illustrations.
 Now this is a drink and food packaging design trend that is very big at the moment, and be careful because it might not be for your business.
 But these packaging examples work very well and line up with the fact it is fair trade and globally sustainable.

 Coop’s Own Brand Alcohol Packaging

-These days people are going for own brand food and drink all the time.
+These days people are opting for own brand food and drink over recognised or premium brands.
 So it is no wonder the supermarkets have cottoned onto this and began to make an effort with their own brand packaging.
 One of the best we like is the Coop’s alcohol packaging design.